poole/hyde/docs/config.md

 ## Changing accent colors and sidebar images
-Hydejack allows you to choose the background image of the sidebar, as well as the accent color (color of the links, selection and focus outline, etc...) on a per-page, per-category, per-tag, per-author and global basis.
+Hydejack allows you to choose the background image of the sidebar, as well as the accent color (color of the links, selection and focus outline, etc...).

-Set the fallback values in `_config.yml`, which are used should no other rule (page, category, tag, author) apply:

 ~~~yml
 # file: `_config.yml`